-- 151. Plaintiff Doe incorporates Paragraphs 1 through 150 as though fully set forth herein. - 152.
-California Civil Code § 52.4 provides that gender violence is a form of sexual discrimination and includes a "physical intrusion or physical invasion of a sexual nature under coercive conditions. . ."
+- 163. Plaintiff Doe 18 incorporates Paragraphs 1 through 162 as though fully set forth herein. - discrimination and includes a "physical intrusion or physical invasion of a sexual nature under coercive conditions. . ."
 Cal.
 Civ.
 Code § 52.4(c)(2).
 For purposes of this section, "gender" means "sex, and includes a person's gender identity and gender expression."
 Cal.
 Civ.
 Code § 52.4(d); Cal.
 Civ.
 Code § 51.
-The provision further provides that any person subjected to gender violence may bring a civil action for damages against any responsible party, and may seek actual, compensatory, and punitive damages therefor, or any other appropriate relief. - 153.
-Plaintiff Doe is female. - 154.
+The provision further provides that any person subjected to gender violence may bring a civil action for damages against any responsible party, and may seek actual, compensatory, and punitive damages therefor, or any other appropriate relief. - 165.
+Plaintiff Doe 18 is female. - 166.
 Dr. Heaps intentionally and without consent physically intruded and/or invaded Plaintiff's body during medical examinations in a sexual manner in violation of Cal.
 Civ.
-Code § 52.4.
-The conditions were coercive in that Plaintiff placed her trust and confidence in Dr. Heaps as a physician and in the UC Regents as a premier provider of patient care (via